 of meats, but also fruits, vegetables and cheese.
 You can see and smell

 that these are the best local producers have to offer, and the total effect

 is that of an old-fashioned market.

-"We select the best product from France, in particular poultry.
-And
+best product from France, in particular poultry.
+But we also offer the

-then the best products from Great Britain, especially beef.
-Our store
+best products from Great Britain, especially beef or the bext of New